 Before we start understanding the problems while implementing OKRs let us start with the success stories of OKRs.

-OKRs are successfully implemented at Intel, Google, LinkedIn, Uber, and Facebook and practised to date.
+OKRs are successfully implemented at Intel, Google, LinkedIn, Uber, and Facebook and are practiced to date.
 Trusted and well-proven framework.
-The successful companies have implemented OKRs and that has helped them to increase their focus and accountability.
+Successful companies have implemented OKRs and that has helped them to increase their focus and accountability.
 It creates a higher level of transparency and alignment.
 Accountability is a critical aspect of an individual and is addressed by OKRs as they create a sense of ownership

 OKRs increase employee engagement which directly contributes to organizational profitability.
 An increase in productivity and creating agility has been the advantage of OKRs

 Let us also acknowledge the fact that it needs extra effort and understanding to implement OKRs seamlessly. let us understand the key problems we might encounter during the implementation process.
 When we discuss with leaders the first and foremost discussion point that comes to their mind while we talk about OKR (Objectives & Key Results) implementation is